-- 1. Every student is coached by a study career counsellor. - 2.
-In consultation with the study career counsellor, the student decides how best to work on his development and how to shape the learning process. - 3.
-The student consults with the study career counsellor on the progress of the learning process.
-In consultation with the study career counsellor, the student decides if and when he will sit the competency examination.
-The student must sit the competency examination in the first year of his enrolment in order to obtain advice regarding the continuation of studies that is issued to students in the first year of enrolment. - 4.
-The study career counsellor conducts support and orientation interviews with the student in the foundation year.
-Digital reports are drawn up of these interviews.
-Reports are only visible for study career counsellors and managing director.
-Study advices (if applicable) will be discussed with the student; he will receive them by e-mail/ The advices will be stored on the portal (teamsite study career counsellors). - 5.
-Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this. - 6.
-Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
-Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.
+- 1. Every student is coached by a study student coach. - 2.
+In consultation with the student coach, the student decides how best to work on his development and how to shape the learning process. - 3.
+The student consults with the student coach on the progress of the learning process. - 4.
+The student coach conducts support and orientation interviews with the student in the foundation year.
+Study advices (if applicable) will be discussed with the student; he will receive them by e-mail. - 5.
+Students may submit a request to the institute director to be assigned a different student coach if they can give arguments for this.